dropwizard/dropwizard/docs/source/manual/testing.rst

 =======================

-While Jackson's JSON support is powerful and fairly easy-to-use, you shouldn't just rely on eyeballing your representation classes to ensure you're actually producing the API you think you are.
-By using the helper methods in `FixtureHelpers` you can add unit tests for serializing and deserializing your representation classes to and from JSON.
+While Jackson's JSON support is powerful and fairly easy-to-use, you shouldn't just rely on eyeballing your representation classes to ensure you're producing the API you think you are.
+By using the helper methods in `FixtureHelpers`, you can add unit tests for serializing and deserializing your representation classes to and from JSON.

 Let's assume we have a ``Person`` class which your API uses as both a request entity (e.g., when